-What will students learn to do?
-Student learning in Commerce will promote critical thinking and the opportunity to participate in the community.
-Students learn to identify, research and evaluate options when making decisions on how to solve consumer problems and issues that confront consumers.
-They will develop research and communication skills, including the use of ICT, that build on the skills they have developed in their mandatory courses.
+Student learning in Commerce promotes critical thinking and the opportunity to participate in the community.
+Students learn to identify, research and evaluate options when solving problems and making decisions on matters relating to their consumer, financial, economic, business, legal, political and employment interactions.
+They develop research and communication skills, including the use of ICT, and the skills of working independently and collaboratively.

-Cost : Nil
+Cost: Nil